Vanadium(V) oxide: Reduction to lower oxides

 The reduction can also be effected by oxalic acid, carbon monoxide, and sulfur dioxide.
 Further reduction using hydrogen or excess CO can lead to complex mixtures of oxides such as V4O7 and V5O9 before black V2O3 is reached.

 Acid-base reactions

-V2O5 is an amphoteric oxide.
-Unlike most metal oxides, it dissolves slightly in water to give a pale yellow, acidic solution.
+V2O5 is an amphoteric oxide, and unlike most transition metal oxides, it is slightly water soluble, giving a pale yellow, acidic solution.
 Thus V2O5 reacts with strong non-reducing acids to form solutions containing the pale yellow salts containing dioxovanadium(V) centers: